asmetanka/suno-ui-booster/README.md

 - Tabs Auto/Write Lyrics: soft backdrop, fixed widths (2×96px)
 - Field spacing: controlled gap between “Song Title” and “Workspace”
 - Update notifications: red dot on the extension icon when an update is available; popup shows a short banner with an UPDATE action.
 No indicators are shown once the latest version is installed.
+- Row state colors: selected rows use `--rgb-dumbo-100`, playing rows use `--rgb-strawberry-100`, and selected+playing rows use brighter `--rgb-strawberry-200` for clear emphasis
+- Action buttons (Edit/Publish): pill radius, translucent background `rgba(255,255,255,0.1)`, white text; Publish highlights in pink on hover/active with intensity matched to delete
+- Like/Dislike spacing is stable (8px) across normal, selected and playing variants of the row

 ## How it works